F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-policybuildermultiple.rst

 Runing traffic on Production devices.
 We will make sure we are not running the same requests on both Production devices so we get distinct suggestions.
 Test the suggestions from Prod1 and Prod2 devices on the QA device and check that the application is not broken.
 Enforce suggestions on the Production devices.
-*Notes: There are some changes that may be specific to the QA env, such as setting Trusted IP addresses.
+..
+Note:: There are some changes that may be specific to the QA env, such as setting Trusted IP addresses.
 So we will make the specific tuning first. *

 1. Policy creation and association
 Plan and apply your new Terraform project.